-We get it, the word Docker scares some folks.
-Trust us on this, though: our Docker installation is by far the easier way of installing and maintaining AzuraCast.
-We include helpful scripts that even install Docker and Docker Compose for you, so it's all just one command.
-Updates are much faster and things are much less likely to break, even for beginners.
+Even if you aren't familiar with Docker, our Docker installation is still by far the easier way of installing and maintaining AzuraCast.
+We include helpful scripts that will install Docker and Docker Compose for you, so it's all just one command.
+Updates are much faster and things are much less likely to break.

 If you want an easier, faster installation process that is supported by our team directly, please follow our recommended installation instructions.

 The Ubuntu Ansible installation method (formerly known as the "bare-metal" or "traditional" installation) is an advanced option available for those who want more complex customization options or are running on very limited hardware that can't handle the minor overhead of the Docker installation method.